 Diacetyl: a by-product of malo-lactic fermentation/conversion responsible for the butter/cream/dairy notes in Chardonnay.
 Detecting diacetyl is important to recognize not only Chardonnay-based wines but Chardonnay-treatment winemaking as well.

 TDN: the source of the petrol or kerosene character most commonly associated to Riesling.
 Technically, TDN is a chemical compound called 1,1,6-trimethyl-1,2-dihydionaphthalene, that was first isolated by German scientists in 2006.
 TDN is present in all wines but it usually at concentrations below threshold level.
-With Riesling it’s thought that the combination of water stress, nitrogen deficiency, specific yeast strains and clonal selection all affect the development of TDN.
+With Riesling it’s thought that the combination of water stress, nitrogen deficiency, specific yeast strains, and clonal selection all affect the development of TDN.
+Recent studies have also shown that TDN is more likely to develop in above-threshold quantities in Riesling grown in warmer climates with shorter growing seasons.